[Stakeholder] Common-sense approach needed for EU energy reform

 Common-sense approach needed for EU energy reform

-By Filip Grzegorczyk, CEO of Tauron Polska Energia S.A.
+By Filip Grzegorczyk, PKEE Vice-President & CEO Tauron Polska Energia

 Access to safe, sustainable and cheap energy is a dream of all European Union member states, and also a goal that Poland is steadfastly seeking to accomplish.
 Turning this idea into reality may not, however, take place without taking into account the specifics and conditions of the individual regions.